foxhound87/mobx-react-form/README.md

 }
 ```

-> See more on the docs about the [Validation Hooks](https://foxhound87.github.io/mobx-react-form/docs/events/validation-hooks.html)
+> See more on the docs about the [Validation Hooks](https://foxhound87.github.io/mobx-react-form/docs/events/validation-hooks.html) and the [Event Hooks](https://foxhound87.github.io/mobx-react-form/docs/events/event-hooks.html)

 #### Initialize the Form